 FirstRand Bank Limited (the "Bank" or the "Issuer") is a wholly owned subsidiary of FirstRand Limited ("FirstRand", together with its subsidiaries, the "Group").
-The Bank provides a comprehensive range of retail, commercial, corporate and investment banking services in South Africa.
-FirstRand is listed on the Johannesburg Stock Exchange (the "JSE") and the Namibian Stock Exchange (the "NSE").
+The Bank provides a comprehensive range of retai commercial, corporate and investment banking services in South Africa and offers niche products in certai international markets.
+FirstRand is listed on the Johannesburg Stock Exchange (the "JSE") and the Namibian Stock Exchange (the "NSX").